RE-LIVE THE PAST

 Induction and orientation, followed by classes aerial gunnery, and bombardier training, navigation and radio.
 Gunnery class introduces you to various weapons familiar to and used by aircrews, especially the famous Browning 50 caliber machine gun.
 Also includes instruction on how to operate turret and flexible machine guns, and how to aim them by leading your target and compensating for range.

 Bombardier class introduces you to the "bombing problem", which involves understanding how altitude, ground speed and cross wind affect when and where to release your bombs to accurately hit the target.
 You will learn the controls for and operation of the top secret Norden and Sperry bombsights, and will be able to practice using a one of a kind bombsight trainer just like that used by fledgling students during WWII.

 The afternoon includes mission flights and various ground activities.
-You will train and fly as a member of a 7-person bomber crew assigned during induction.
-A mission consists of flights of both the B17, B24 and other planes flying over the target area, with the Sierra Nevada Mountains as backdrop.
+You will train and fly as a member of a 8-person bomber crew assigned during induction.
+A mission consists of flights of the B17 flying over the target area, with the Sierra Nevada Mountains as backdrop.
 As a crew you will take up positions in the bomber and rotate through them during flight.
 Before and after your mission you will participate in ground training activities, including firefighting, radio operation, survival, and ball turret training.